etn-ccis/blui-icons/rn-vector/README.md

 apply from: "../../node_modules/@pxblue/react-native-vector-icons/fonts.gradle"
 ```

+> NOTE: if you are restricting which fonts are being added to your application for `react-native-vector-icons`, you will need to include 'PXBlueIcons.ttf' in your `iconFontNames` array in this file as well.

 ## Usage

 Using these icons in your application is exactly the same as using react-native-vector-icons (we use their library to build ours so the API is identical).